Harshvardhan8922/minor_projects01/README.md

    - Helps understand form handling, input validation, and UI basics
    - Ideal first project for beginners

+2. **HealthTrack - BMI Calculator
+   - To provide a simple, user-friendly interface for health tracking.
+   - To categorize the calculated BMI into standard health classifications (Underweight, Normal, Overweight, Obese).
+   - The core of the project relies on the standard BMI formula.
+The application takes the user's weight (in kilograms) and height (in meters) to perform the calculation
 ---

 ## 🛠️ Future Projects (Coming Soon)